National Immigrant Justice Center

 Kelin Hall is the pro bono coordinator for NIJC’s Deferred Action for Childhood Arrivals (DACA) initiatives.
 She has previously worked as a paralegal with NIJC’s Children’s Protection and Counter-Trafficking Projects, and she continues to work with Immigrant Legal Defense Project.
 Kelin graduated from the University of Chicago in 2009.
 She received special honors for her BA thesis discussing the impact of international human rights advocates on U.S. foreign policy at the end of the Cold War.
 Kelin also received funding to intern at Human Rights Watch and to conduct research in Peru on corruption and human rights violations.
 She discussed her research on WBEZ Chicago Public Radio, where she later interned.

-Ashley Huebner is a supervising attorney for the Asylum Project.
+Ashley Huebner is the managing attorney of NIJC's Asylum Project and Immigrant Children's Protection Project.
 She also chairs the Asylum Committee of the Chicago Chapter of the American Immigration Lawyers Association.
 Ashley provides training and legal support to pro bono attorneys representing asylum seekers through NIJC and also represents individuals seeking asylum and other immigration relief.
+She has been actively involved in litigating asylum cases related to gender-based asylum claims, the particular social group definition, gang-based asylum claims, and the terrorism-related inadmissibility grounds.
 Before joining NIJC, she was the judicial law clerk for the Orlando Immigration Court.
-She also interned with the Boston Immigration Court, Catholic Charities' immigration department in Boston, and was a law clerk for a private immigration firm.
 Ashley received her B.A. from Marquette University and her J.D. from Boston University School of Law.
-She is licensed in the State of Illinois.

-Lisa Koop is a managing attorney at NIJC, where she contributes to the Asylum, LGBT Immigrant Rights Initiative, Litigation and Immigrant Legal Defense projects.
+Lisa Koop is an associate director of legal services at NIJC, where she contributes to the Asylum, LGBT Immigrant Rights Initiative, Litigation and Immigrant Legal Defense projects.
 Before joining NIJC, Lisa completed a two-year fellowship at the Notre Dame Legal Clinic, where she taught law students who handled immigration cases.
 Lisa graduated magna cum laude from Indiana University School of Law in Indianapolis in 2004.

 Hena Mansori is the supervising attorney of the NIJC’s Adult Detention Project.
 Since joining NIJC in 2008, Hena has represented detained immigrants in removal proceedings before the Immigration Court and Board of Immigration Appeals.
 Prior to joining NIJC, she interned with the ACLU of Illinois and represented clients in the Immigrant Rights Clinic at New York University School of Law.
 Hena received her Bachelor of Arts in Political Science from the University of Chicago in 2002 and herJ.D. from NYU School of Law in 2006.
 She is licensed to practice law in the state of Illinois.

 Mary Meg McCarthy is the executive director of Heartland Alliance’s National Immigrant Justice Center (NIJC), one of the nation’s leading immigrant and human rights advocacy organizations.
-Under her leadership, NIJC has grown from a staff of eight to forty, serving 10,000 noncitizens each year through an unparalleled network of more than 1,000 pro bono attorneys.
-Through its unique combination of direct service, impact litigation and advocacy, NIJC promotes due process protections before the U.S. Supreme Court, Congress and the Administration.
+Under her leadership, NIJC has grown from a staff of eight to 40, serving ember of the Illinoi10,000 immigrants each year through an unparalleled network of more than 1,000 pro bono attorneys.
+Through its unique combination of direct service, impact litigation, and advocacy, NIJC promotes due process protections before the U.S. Supreme Court, Congress and the administration.
+Under Mary Meg’s leadership, NIJC is a founding m s Task Force on Unaccompanied Immigrant Children, the Freedom Network, and the Department of Homeland Security-Nongovernmental Organization Enforcement Working Group, which NIJC currently co-chairs.
+Recently, NIJC has spearheaded an innovative self-help desk for immigrants in deportation proceedings as a way to increase access to counsel.
+Mary Meg has testified before congressional committees on human rights and immigration detention reform.
+In addition, she is a frequent speaker at national and international conferences on human rights and immigration law and is regularly quoted in leading news outlets such as The New York Times.
+Mary Meg has provided local, national, and international audiences with chilling evidence of the civil rights abuses that plagued immigrant communities in the immediate aftermath of 9/11 and in the immigrant detention system.
+She is a current member of the American Bar Association’s Commission on Immigration and the Midwest Coalition for Human Rights steering committee.
+She is a former member of the Detention Watch Network and the Freedom Network steering committees.
 Prior to joining NIJC in 1998, Mary Meg practiced civil litigation and served as a pro bono attorney for NIJC’s asylum project.
-Mary Meg has testified before Congressional Committees on human rights and immigration detention reform.
-In addition, she is a frequent speaker at national and international conferences on human rights and immigration law and has been quoted in leading news outlets such as The New York Times.
-Mary Meg has provided local, national and international audiences with chilling evidence of the civil rights abuses that plagued immigrant communities in the immediate aftermath of 9/11.
-Early in her career, Mary Meg lived in Chile where she worked in local communities to help safeguard the rights of individuals living under a dictatorship.
-She is a recipient of numerous awards, including the Robert Bellarmine Award from Loyola University Chicago School of Law for distinguished alumni, Chicago AILA Chapter’s Joseph Minsky Mentor Award, Lawyers Trust Fund’s Esther Rothstein Award, and the Federal Bar Association's Sarah T. Hughes Civil Rights Award.
+Early in her career, Mary Meg lived in Chile, where she worked in local communities to help safeguard the rights of individuals living under a dictatorship.
+She is a recipient of numerous awards, including the Pax Christi 2013 Teacher of Peace Award, the Robert Bellarmine Award from Loyola University Chicago School of Law for distinguished alumni, the American Immigration Lawyers Association Chicago Chapter’s Joseph Minsky Mentor Award, Lawyers Trust Fund’s Esther Rothstein Award, and the Federal Bar Association's Sarah T. Hughes Civil Rights Award.

 Mary Roche is a paralegal with the Immigrant Legal Defense Project.
-She graduated with honors from Tulane University in 2007 with a Bachelors of Arts in Latin American Studies and Art History.
+She graduated with honors from Tulane University in 2007 with a bachelor of arts in Latin American studies and art history.
 Before coming to NIJC, Mary taught ESL at Poder Learning Center in Chicago.
 She has also studied and taught in Spain and worked as a citizenship volunteer.

 Esperanza Rodriguez is the receptionist for NIJC’s office in downtown Chicago and helps to manage all administrative needs of the office.
 Esperanza has been working for NIJC since 1987.